melugoyal/scripts/README.md

-bashrc
+scripts
 ======

-my bashrc file, containing some useful aliases and functions that I wrote
+some useful scripts that i've written